Consultation open

 Resource consent

-The Club is undergoing two separate resource consent applications under the Resource Management Act 1991 (RMA); one with the Council for the building works and another with Environment Canterbury for the alterations to the sand dunes.
-The resource consents process has a range of considerations including impacts on neighbouring landowners, environmental impacts and Treaty of Waitangi principles.
-These resource consent processes are distinctly separate from the Community Board’s approval of the new lease and building works but will inform the final decision.
+- one application with Christchurch City Council for the building and activity.
+This resource consents process has a range of considerations including impacts on neighbouring landowners, environmental impacts and Treaty of Waitangi principles.
+The application is currently being processed.
+This consent process is also distinctly separate from the Community Board’s approval of the new lease and building works which we are asking for feedback to inform now.

 View the proposed plans